HDrizzle/stack_machine/README.md

 There will be two ways to access the stack:

 1. Push and Pop
-2. Using the current stack frame pointer - stck offset (`STACK-OFFSET-WRITE` and `STACK-OFFSET-READ`) (does not change ToS).
+2. Using the current ToS pointer - stack offset (`OFFSET-WRITE` and `OFFSET-READ`) (does not change ToS).
 The stack offset will be a 1-byte number set from the bus (`SET-STACK-OFFSET`) and will not affect pushes and pops.

 # Call stack